| Aloe affinis - Aloe - Perennial

 maculate aloe in cultivation.
 Keep dry in winter and place in a well-drained

 location in sun.
-Will recover from underground stems after severe
+Will recover from underground stems after severe freezes

 Aloe striatula - Aloe - Perennial

 Native to the Drakensburg (Dragon Mountains) of Lesotho.
-It forms
+It forms a large,

-a large, multi-stemmed shrub to 6' across and
+multi-stemmed shrub to 6' across and bears spikes of yellow blooms with

-freezes if it does not rot.
+does not rot.

 Aloe vera - Includes plants